 The term extrajudicial killing is used for executions done by the state outside the due process of law.

-Why encounter killings receive the support of masses?
+Why do encounter killings receive the support of the masses?

 Many see encounter killings are a means of ensuring speedy justice.

 What if those who are killed by encounters are innocent?